business practices

 An overlooked tool for editorial photographers is Editorial Photography Estimator.
 The free version is still available but not the commercial version which included data for advertising photography.
 A new edition of the commercial version was supposed to have been released in 2011.

-It’s very important to remember that Editorial Photography Estimator (EPE) is from 2001 and its numbers are out-of-date.
+It’s important to remember that the Editorial Photography Estimator (EPE) is from 2001 and its numbers are out-of-date.
 However, the underlying concepts are still valid.
-Editorial fees, for both assignment and stock, are based upon the circulation of the publication and that publication’s ad rate for a full-page colour ad.
+Editorial fees, for both assignment and stock, are based upon the circulation of the publication and that publication’s ad rates.

 Continue reading →